 Strength training is one of the fundamental aspects of improving your hitting power in baseball.
 Having a natural swing and raw strength is the basis, but proper strength training for hitting power will make a huge difference!

-Approximately 1% percent of senior high school boys playing in inter-school games will eventually be picked by a MLB team.
-50% of those picked are pitchers.
+Approximately 1% percent of senior high school boys playing will eventually be picked by a MLB team, and 50% of those picked are pitchers.

 When you hit a baseball, your legs, core, and upper body are all involved in the motion.

 The rotational push-up is a great exercise to build up the strength of your upper body and core.
 With a stronger and more robust upper body, you will be able to add more power and speed to your swing.